Altinity/clickhouse-grafana/README.md

 ```
 SELECT
     1, /* fake timestamp value */
-    groupArray((UserName,  Reqs))
-FROM
-(
-    SELECT
     UserName,
     sum(Reqs) AS Reqs
 FROM requests
 GROUP BY UserName
 ORDER BY Reqs desc
 LIMIT 5
-)
 ```

 Other:
 ```
 SELECT
     1, /* fake timestamp value */
-    tuple(tuple('Other',  sum(Reqs)))
-FROM
-(
-    SELECT
     UserName,
     sum(Reqs) AS Reqs
 FROM requests
 GROUP BY UserName
-    ORDER BY Reqs desc
+ORDER BY Reqs
 LIMIT 5,10000000000000 /* select some ridiculous number after first 5 */
-)
 ```

 #### Table (https://grafana.com/plugins/table)

 There are no any tricks in displaying time-series data.
-But to display some summary we will need to fake timestamp data:
+To print summary data, omit time column, and format the result as "Table".

 ```
 SELECT
-    rand() Time, /* fake timestamp value */
     UserName,
     sum(Reqs) as Reqs
 FROM requests